Skip to main content

 What local connection means

-Local connection means that you or someone in your household either:
+Local connection means that you or someone in your household:

 Living in the area

-The council must accept you have a local connection if you’ve lived there for at least:
+The council should accept you have a local connection if you’ve lived in the area for at least:

 They can decide to accept that you have a local connection even if you’ve lived there for less time.